Seasonal allergies cause itchy skin, a runny nose, sneezing, and sometimes itchy or watery, bloodshot eyes.

 Antihistamines taken by mouth (such as fexofenadine) may also be helpful, especially when other areas of the body (such as the ears, nose, or throat) are also affected by the allergies.

-Immunotherapy is needed in the following situations:
+Immunotherapy for seasonal allergies is needed in the following situations:

 Allergen immunotherapy for hay fever should be started after the pollen season to prepare for the next season.
 Immunotherapy has more side effects when started during pollen season because the pollen allergens have already stimulated the immune system.
 Immunotherapy is most effective when continued year-round.